Population (2020): 9.9 million

 The UAE is strategically located between Asia, Europe and Africa.
 As a key logistics and distribution node in the GCC, the UAE links shipping routes and facilitates transportation of goods between Middle East and the rest of the world.

 The UAE has 45 Free Trade Zones (FTZs), each tailored to specific industries, from logistics and power, to media and information technology.
 These convenient bases allow for 100% foreign ownership, 100% repatriation of capital and profits, and full import and export tax exemptions.
 You will also enjoy corporate tax exemptions of up to 50 years, no personal income taxes, and get support to recruit your employees.

 Take advantage of the minimal trade barriers and tariffs within the region to trade goods at competitive prices.
 Singapore companies which have ventured to the UAE are in a diverse range of sectors, from financial services to urban solutions.
 They are present across several Emirates including Abu Dhabi, Dubai, Fujairah, and Sharjah.

-For much of the past 15 years, retailers in the Middle East, particularly those in the GCC countries, have benefited from a favourable consumer economy.
+For much of the past two decades, retailers in the Middle East, particularly those in the GCC countries, have benefited from a favourable consumer economy.
 Apparel, electronics, grocery, and other retail segments have achieved profits and returns above the global industry average.2

 Consumers in the region are willing to spend their fast-growing disposable incomes, which were rising at two to three times the global average.
 Strong consumer spending drove the strongest period of growth that the Middle East had ever seen.3